DataCanvasIO/Hypernets/docs/source/hyperctl.rst

     * - environments
       - ``dict``, optional
-      - Environments for the remote machine.
+      - Environments setting will export for the job process.

 SHHConnectionConfig